Angel-El/FDC_MicDAT2026/README.md

 ## 📊 How to Reproduce Paper Results

 The simulation framework is highly parameterized.
-To replicate the exact quantitative verification benchmarks described in the paper, adjust the top-level testbench script by modifying the total simulation time (T_sim) while keeping the physical integration window fixed at T_int = 100 us:
+To replicate the exact quantitative verification benchmarks described in the paper, adjust the top-level testbench script by modifying the total simulation time (T_sim) and the number of input currents (and the step) while keeping the physical integration window fixed at T_int = 100 us:

 ### 1. Intrinsic INL (Integral Non-Linearity) Evaluation
 * **Objective:** Capture structural loop non-linearity across the entire dynamic range (0 nA to 175 nA).